smartcontractkit/solana-stablecoin-workshop/INSTRUCTIONS.md

 - **Oracle Program ID:** `[your-unique-oracle-program-id]` *(generated during your deployment)*
 - **Price Feed PDA:** `[your-unique-price-feed-pda]` *(derived from your oracle program)*

-**⚠️ Important:** Every participant will have different addresses!
-The Price Feed PDA is derived from YOUR specific deployed oracle program ID.
-Make sure to update your `.env` file with YOUR addresses from the deployment output.
+**⚠️ Important:** Use YOUR addresses from deployment output (each participant has different addresses).

 **Example addresses (for reference only):**
 - Oracle Program ID: `9YTvEFu2acfWURWixk16fm1mdgVbyBJY2EYdS1oKpkJ1`